Before installing RSPM, review the necessary system requirements, account privileges, and internet access requirements.

 RSPM may require more than 2 GB of RAM and 100+ GB of disk storage, depending upon configuration and usage.
 If you enable Bioconductor Packages, Linux R package Binaries, and/or Python PyPI Mirroring, consider adding additional disk storage.

-RSPM can be configured to use an outbound HTTP proxy to access the internet.
+This ensures that the CRAN, Bioconductor, and/or PyPI sources receive the latest package updates.
+Note that the service can also be configured to use an outbound HTTP proxy to access the internet.

 For more information on what is being downloaded from: